WalletScrutiny/WalletScrutinyCom/_bearer/koinkard.bitcoinwalletcard.md

 ## Analysis

 The {{ page.title }} was not funded and is **vaporware**.
-If it made it to market, the issue would have been the trust placed on the people who would be printing the QR codes for the user.
+If it made it to market, the issue would probably have been the lack of private keys on the card.
+Being just a carrier for your Bitcoin address, it was designed to show a fancy card to receive Bitcoins to a fixed address without having to pull out  an electronic device, making it **not a wallet**.